zjuguxi/icbc_appointment_checker/README.md

     python icbc_appointment_checker.py config.yml
     ```

+## Scheduling with Crontab

+To schedule the script to run at regular intervals, you can use `crontab`.
+Here’s how to set it up:

+1. Open the crontab editor:

+    ```bash
+    crontab -e
+    ```

+2. Add a new line to schedule the script.
+For example, to run the script every hour, add:

+    ```bash
+    0 * * * * /usr/bin/python3 /path/to/icbc_appointment_checker.py /path/to/config.yml
+    ```

+    Replace `/usr/bin/python3` with the path to your Python 3 executable, and `/path/to/icbc_appointment_checker.py` and `/path/to/config.yml` with the correct paths to the script and configuration file.

+3. Save and exit the editor.

-The script will check for available appointments and send email notifications to the specified recipients if there are any changes.
+The script will now run every hour and check for available ICBC appointments and send email notifications to the specified recipients if there are any changes.

 ## Location Parameters